antonflor/cheatsheets/cisco-common.md

 - Shows a summary of STP status.

 **show spanning-tree root**
-- Displays the root bridge information for STP.a**show mac address-table**
+- Displays the root bridge information for STP.
-  - Displays the MAC address table.

 **show vlan**
   - Shows VLAN configurations and status.